portworx/px-docs/run-with-docker.md

 -k
 	> Points to your key value database, such as an etcd cluster or a consul cluster.

+-userpwd
+       > username and password for ETCD authentication in the form <user_name>:<passwd>

+-ca
+       > location of CA file for ETCD authentication

+-cert
+	> location of certificate for ETCD authentication

 -c
 	> Specifies the cluster ID that this PX instance is to join.
 You can create any unique name for a cluster ID.